Criminal Defense Attorneys for Harassment Charges in Pennsylvania and New Jersey

 Sufficiency of the evidence

 The actual defenses which we would raise in a specific case will vary depend on the nature of the allegations and evidence in the case.
 For example, in some cases, it may be possible to show through cross examination that the complainant has fabricated the allegations and the defendant did not actually commit harassment.
 Likewise, it may be possible to show that the defendant was not acting with the requisite intent to harass, annoy, or alarm or that the defendant had a legitimate reason for engaging in the conduct.

-Finally, harassment cases may also raise free speech concerns under the First Amendment.
+Finally, these cases may also raise free speech concerns under the First Amendment.
 It is not constitutional for the government to prosecute a defendant merely because the recipient of the defendant's speech does not like the speech.
 Instead, the government must actually prove that the defendant acted with the requisite level of intent and that the defendant's speech was not constitutionally protected speech.
 For example, criminal harassment charges for yelling mean things at a politician would likely raise First Amendment concerns which could lead to an acquittal depending on the facts of the case.
 Thus, depending on the case, the First Amendment could provide a defense to criminal charges.
 Each case is different and requires a thorough evaluation of the discovery and investigation into the allegations against the defendant.

 SENTENCING FOR HARASSMENT CONVICTIONS